build-on-aws/bedrock-agents-infer-models/README.md

 ### Custom models
 - {custom model ID}

 ***Remember*** that you can use any available model from Amazon Bedrock, and are not limited to the list above.
-If a model ID is not listed, please refer to the latest available models (IDs) on Amazon Bedrock [here](https://docs.aws.amazon.com/bedrock/latest/userguide/model-ids.html).
+If a model ID is not listed, please refer to the latest available models (IDs) on the Amazon Bedrock documentation page [here](https://docs.aws.amazon.com/bedrock/latest/userguide/model-ids.html).

 ### Conclusion

-Moving forward, you can leverage the provided this project to fine-tune and benchmark this solution against your own datasets and use cases.
+You can leverage the provided project to fine-tune and benchmark this solution against your own datasets and use cases.
 Explore different model combinations, push the boundaries of what's possible, and drive innovation in the ever-evolving landscape of generative AI.

 ## Security